Host Tutor Manual

 Can an excursion take place in formal teaching hours?

-On intensive courses, with long teaching hours, an excursion can replace formal lessons after three hours classroom teaching on the day of the excursion, provided that:
+On courses with five or more scheduled teaching hours per day (Fast Track and Super Intensive options), an excursion can replace formal lessons after three hours classroom teaching on the day of the excursion, provided that:

 An excursion step-by-step